-Many students I work with when writing a college essay have voiced frustration with the admissions process.
+Many students I work with have voiced frustration with the admissions process.
 The normal refrain sounds something like this: “I wish I could just go inside the brains of the people reviewing my college application and make them know me!”

 Thanks to recent findings in neuroscience, it turns out that a well-crafted essay can do just that.

 Neuroscientists have known about the Broca’s region and Wernicke’s area for almost 150 years.
 These areas in the brain whose circuitry has evolved to help us produce and comprehend language.
 However, in 2006, researchers in Spain discovered that when we are presented with vivid stories, whether written or told to us, more than just our language centers light up.

 The researchers found that when they placed subjects inside fMRI scanners, stories in which each plot point leads to the next stimulated an entire constellation of neural activity.
 When aromatic items such as perfume and coffee were inserted into the stories, nerve cells in a subject’s olfactory cortex lit up.
 Likewise, the motor cortex activated when stories included lots of movement.